Your browser is out of date

 A: With this therapy, you may experience fewer trips to the bathroom, fewer accidents, and more confidence as you get back to living your way.2

 A: Choosing to have an InterStim™ system implanted has risks similar to any surgical procedure, including swelling, bruising, bleeding, and infection.
 Talk with your doctor about ways to minimize these risks.†

 A: No. It can be effective, but it’s not a cure.
 If the neurostimulator is turned off or removed, symptoms can return.

 A: Most people describe it as a slight pulling, tingling, or fluttering sensation in the pelvic area.
 The stimulation is always adjustable, and should not be painful.

 A: You can try it before you decide, and it’s reversible if you change your mind later.
 The InterStim™ II system is clinically superior to oral medication and the InterStim™ Micro system is designed to deliver the same results.†,5 And unlike injections, this therapy doesn’t require self-catheterization or repeated treatment visits.

-A: Since its approval in 1997, InterStimTM therapy has been used to treat bladder control problems in hundreds of thousands of patients around the world.
+A: Since its approval in 1997, the InterStim™ system has been used to treat bladder control problems in hundreds of thousands of patients around the world.